 History and introduction to phytopathogenic procarya, viz., bacteria, MLOs, spiroplasmas and other fastidious procarya.
 Importance of phytopathogenic bacteria.
-Evolution, classification and nomenclature of phytopathogenic procarya and list of important diseases caused by them.
+Evolution, classification and nomenclature of phytopathogenicprocarya and list of important diseases caused by them.
 Growth, nutrition requirements, reproduction, preservation of bacterial cultures and variability among phytopathogenic procarya.
 General biology of bacteriophages, L form bacteria, plasmids and bdellovibrios.
 Procaryotic inhibitors and their mode of action against phytopathogenic bacteria.
+Survival and dissemination of phytopathogenic bacteria.

-PL PATH 504 Principles of Plant Pathology
+UNIT - IV Principles of Plant Pathology